lauramoon/react-color-picker/README.md

-# Getting Started with Create React App
+# Color Factory with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Do you want to see an entire page of a single color?
+Try this little app!

 ## Available Scripts

-In the project directory, you can run:
+To use, clone this repo.
+Then, in the project directory, you can run:

 ### `npm start`